aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/encrypt-item.md

   - the key "aws-crypto-partition-name" with a value equal to the name of the Partition Key on this item.
   - If this item has a sort key attribute, the key "aws-crypto-sort-name" with a value equal to the [DynamoDB Sort Key Name](#dynamodb-sort-key-name).
-  - For every attribute on the item, the following key-value pair:
+  - For every SIGN_ONLY attribute on the item, the following key-value pair:
     - the key is the following concatenation, where `attributeName` is the name of the attribute:
         "aws-crypto-attr." + `attributeName`